 Iceland is teeming with beasts of the bizarre and beautiful; on your second trip, make wildlife a priority, starting at the island’s otherworldly Westfjords.
-The drive from Reykjavik to the Westfjords peninsula takes around 3-5 hours – It's easy to rent a cheap hire car in Iceland – so you're going to need a few days to really make the most of the journey, but it is one of the best places in Iceland for wildlife spotting.
+The drive from Reykjavik to the Westfjords peninsula takes between three and five hours – it's easy to rent a cheap hire car in Iceland – so you're going to need a few days to really make the most of the journey, but it is one of the best places in Iceland for wildlife spotting.

 Whale-watching trips are available all around the wild Icelandic coast, including from Reykjavik.
 Some of the best opportunities occur off Husavik and Akureyri, in the north, and in the Westfjords.
 The peak months for whale watching are June, July and August, though trips run March to November.

 Colonies of breeding puffins – the "clowns of the sea" – enjoy the Icelandic summer.
 See them in their thousands on the Vestmannaeyjar archipelago (2.5-hour drive/ferry from Reykjavik), on the Latrabjarg cliffs of the Westfjords, or at the striking arch of Dyrholaey, which is a 2.5-hour drive from the capital.

 While Gullfoss is the gushing star of the Golden Circle, you'll be practically tripping over waterfalls as you tour the edges of mountainous, snow-topped Iceland.